Skip to content

 • Starts from a State Data Snapshot: A Lite Fullnode does not sync from the genesis block.
 Instead, it directly loads a "state data snapshot" that contains only the state of all network accounts and the historical data of the most recent ~65,536 blocks.

-• Significant Resource Advantages: Due to the minimal initial data size (about 3% of a Fullnode's data), Lite Fullnodes have the distinct advantages of occupying less disk space and starting up fast.
+• Significant Resource Advantages: Due to the minimal initial data size (about 3% of a Fullnode's data), Lite Fullnodes have the distinct advantages of occupying less disk space and faster startup times.

-• Provides a Subset of Fullnode APIs: By default, to save resources, a Lite Fullnode does not provide historical data query (for data outside the snapshot's range).
+• Provides a Subset of Fullnode APIs: By default, to save resources, a Lite Fullnode supports historical data queries (for data outside the snapshot's range).
 For a list of unsupported APIs, please refer to HTTP and GRPC.

 • Extendable Functionality: These unsupported APIs can be enabled by setting openHistoryQueryWhenLiteFN = true in the configuration file.
-Since a Lite Fullnode saves data in the same way as a Fullnode after startup, once this option is enabled, the Lite Fullnode will offer the same functionalities as a Fullnode.
-It will support querying block data synchronized after the node started up, but it will still not support querying block data from before the node's startup snapshot.
+Because a Lite FullNode saves data exactly like a standard FullNode after startup, enabling this option restores full API functionality for newly synced blocks.
+However, it will still be unable to query historical data prior to the node's initial startup snapshot.

 Therefore, if developers only need to use a node for block synchronization, processing, and broadcasting transactions, a Lite Fullnode is a better choice.